Roman Catholic Diocese of Harrisburg: 1900 to 1937

-Reverend John W. Shanahan of Philadelphia, the brother of Jeremiah Shanahan, was named as the next bishop of Harrisburg by Leo XIII in 1899.
-During his 16-year tenure, Shanahan erected 27 new parishes and increased the number of priests from 74 to 120.
-He opened an orphanage for girls at Sylvan Heights and a protectory for boys at Abbottstown.
-John Shanahan completed construction on the Cathedral of St. Patrick in 1907.
+John W. Shanahan of Philadelphia, the brother of Jeremiah Shanahan, was became the next bishop of Harrisburg in 1899.
+During his 16-year tenure, Shanahan oversaw 27 new parishes and an increase in priests from 74 to 120.
+An orphanage for girls at Sylvan Heights and a protectory for boys at Abbottstown were founded.
+Shanahan saw the completion of construction on the Cathedral of St. Patrick in 1907.
 In 1907, he founded the Sisters of Saint Casimir.
 He also established the motherhouses of the Sisters of the Most Precious Blood and the Sisters of Saints Cyril and Methodius, and invited to the diocese the Franciscan Sisters of Saint Joseph and the Immaculate Heart Sisters of Scranton.
 John Shanahan died in 1916.

 In 1916, Philip R. McDevitt of Philadelphia was appointed the fourth bishop of Harrisburg by Pope Benedict XV.
 During his 19-year tenure, McDevitt established ten parishes and twelve schools.
 In 1925, he created the Mission Board to respond to financial needs in the diocese caused by the Great Depression.